MirrorNetworking/MirrorDocs/manual/guides/synchronization/synchashset.md

 SyncHashSet must be declared **readonly** and initialized in the constructor.
 {% endhint %}

+{% hint style="warning" %}
+Note that by the time you wire up the Action handlers, the hashset will already be initialized, so they will not get invoked for the initial data, only updates.
+{% endhint %}

 ```csharp
 public class SyncHashSetExample : NetworkBehaviour
 {